Music Track Overview

-In this class, students will explore how each role fits within a whole worship team and learn how to use their instruments to achieve the expression of the fuller song.
-This course is builds on Ear Training and Theory by providing the opportunity to put those lessons into practice through song arranging.
+In this class, students will explore each instrument’s unique role on a worship team, and how each part works together to craft a complete song.
+This course builds on Ear Training and Theory, putting those lessons into practice through song arranging.

 Theory I & II

 This class consists of studies in pitch and rhythm notation, intervals, all major and minor scales, key signatures, modes, triads and seventh chords, extended chords, chord inversions, contemporary chord symbols, diatonic and non diatonic harmony, voice leading, and elements of structure.
 All concepts are presented in a contemporary music model with the goal of clear application and usage.

 This class is dedicated to the exploration of Pop song structure and musical composition, combined with a study of melody, lyrics, form, and style.
 Students will write and co-write songs while using Finale music notation software.
 Practical application and workshops are always included in class times.

 Students will receive training under the guidance of experienced worship leaders.
 This opportunity will enable students to develop sensitivity to the Holy Spirit, while learning to respond as a worship leader to His direction.
 Other topics will include working with church leadership, developing a worship team, communicating vision and goals, and growing in confidence as a leader.

 This “hands-on” experience encompasses various aspects of functioning as a worship team.
 Practical elements include arrangement, improvisation, chord chart reading, transposition, and organizational skills.
 Students will also learn how to cooperate in ministering prophetically and how to mature in moving in spiritual gifts.